Jonathan A. Allan

 Jonathan A. Allan is Canada Research Chair in Men and Masculinities and Professor in the Department of English, Drama, and Creative Writing and Gender and Women’s Studies at Brandon University.
 Dr. Allan is an editor for Journal of Bodies, Sexualities, and Masculinities, interim editor of Boyhood Studies, and Vice-President of the American Men’s Studies Association.

 During his Canada Research Chair, Dr. Allan is working on the critical study of men and masculinities in a variety of spaces in the social sciences and the humanities.
 Dr. Allan is interested in the ways in which masculinity is lived, enacted, and embodied in everyday life.
+His research oscillates around the body and sexuality, from sexual health and reproduction, whether it be infertility (see Men, Masculinities, and Infertilities) or vasectomy, to the underwear men wear, to the heroes of romance novels (see Men, Masculinities, and Popular Romance), and to our ideas about fatherhood.

 Research Areas: